balmjs/template-vue-master/README.md

 # BalmJS template - vue-master
-> A Vue project with router & vuex
+> A Vue project with router & Vuex

 ## Installation